fsciortino/Aurora/docs/citing.rst

     This thesis contains a general introduction on the topic of impurity transport in fusion plasmas, and is the basis of the impurity transport model present in Aurora.

 [3] A. Zito et al, 2023, "Modelling and interpretation of helium exhaust dynamics at the ASDEX Upgrade tokamak with full-tungsten wall", Nucl.
-Fusion, to be submitted
+Fusion 63 096027, https://doi.org/10.1088/1741-4326/ace26e

      This paper explains the introduction of the extended multi-reservoir recyling and pumping model in Aurora, as well as the full plasma-wall interaction model, and their application to experiments.